Text messages (SMS) are composed of segments. And each segment is 160 characters of text.

 - Try to keep your texts to a max of 160 characters to have a one-to-one mapping of texts sent to text segments billed.

-- Emojis count as multiple characters.
+- Emojis and backticks count as multiple characters.

 - Eliminate smart quotes, signs, and symbols before sending messages.